Joy Division announce 40th anniversary vinyl edition of 'Still'

 ‘Digital’

 New Order recently returned to live performing with a homecoming show at Manchester’s Heaton Park.
-They are playing a further show at The O2, London on November 6.
+They are playing a further show at The O2 in London on November 6.

-New Order will also be celebrating the 40th anniversary of their debut album ‘Movement’ on November 13 with a release of their Taras Shevchenk film to Youtube, which was filmed live at the Ukranian National Home, New York City on November 18 1981, five days after the release of ‘Movement’.
+New Order will also be celebrating the 40th anniversary of their debut album ‘Movement’ on November 13 with the release of their Taras Shevchenko film – which was filmed live at the Ukrainian National Home in New York City on November 18, 1981 – on YouTube.

-A second series of the official Joy Division/New Order’s hit podcast Transmissions: The Definitive Story is also in the works with more information expected soon.
+A second series of the official Joy Division/New Order podcast Transmissions: The Definitive Story is also in the works, with more information expected soon.